Kwee-Veen/WeatherTop_v1/README.md

 # play-template-1

-This is the starter version of the 'Weathertop' assignment, as written by Caoimhín Arnott, 20104296.
+This is the baseline version of the 'Weathertop' assignment, as written by Caoimhín Arnott, 20104296.

 This app uses a refactored version of the Web Development module lab 9a solution, itself based upon the Play framework, from the below course: